Vinithasenthil/police-check-post-traffic-stop-analysis/README.md

 ## Overview
 This project implements an end-to-end traffic stop analysis system for police check post operations.
 It focuses on cleaning traffic stop data, storing it in a MySQL database, analyzing it using SQL queries, and visualizing insights through a Streamlit dashboard.

-The project is implementation-focused and created for placement evaluation.

 ## Technologies Used
 - Python